p-a-ivanov/pointsVisualizer/README.md

-A small program for visualizing a huge amount of points and separating them based on their location relative to the given planes
+A small program for visualizing a huge number of points and separating them based on their location relative to the given planes

 1. Build the program using CMake